Where and how?

-We love to include our camper parents in the camp experience, so we host a potluck dinner at 3pm on the last day of the camp session.
-We ask that parents bring a favorite dish to share.
+We love to include our camper parents, guardians, and families in the camp experience, so we host a potluck dinner at 3pm on the last day of the camp session.
+We ask that you bring a favorite dish to share.

-After the potluck there is a water ballon war between parents, counselors, and campers.
-Parents and campers depart before 5pm.
+After the potluck there is a water ballon war between families, counselors, and campers.
+Camp departure must be before or by 5PM.

 How do I see pictures?

 Pictures are uploaded to the Camp Gallery on the bottom of our Nature Camp page.
 The gallery is password protected and provided to parents in their registration email.

 Please note that photos are updated by the Camp Director, and we may not be able to upload until Tuesday morning due to the camp schedule.
 We do our best to keep the folder updated throughout the week, however pictures may not be uploaded everyday.
 All remaining pictures will be uploaded at the end of the week.